witnessmenow/ESP32-Trinity/examples/README.md

 ### But I still haven't found what I'm looking for

-If you feel like there is something missing please or you just need some addtional help, feel free to:
+If you feel like there is something missing please or you just need some additional help, feel free to:

 - [Ask on my Discord](https://discord.gg/2enC6GW) - This will be the fastest as other helpful makers can jump in too!
 - Raise a Github Issue here